 I once overheard someone say to the bride: “Look!
 God’s confetti.”
 Everyone smiled, and everything was as right as rain.

 If it rains on your day, it rains.
 I know it’s frustrating that this is one part of your day you can’t control, but don’t let it put a damper on your day.
 You’ve got to make the best out of whatever happens.

 And the good news at least is that from a photography perspective, clouds create a natural diffuser.
 This prevents those dreaded shadows under your eyes or an awful green casts from grass and tree leaves reflecting the sun onto your skin.
 Clouds are a blessing in my eyes.
 On sunny days, I’m actually a bit more limited in how I shoot and document your day – but with clouds, I can shoot from any direction and angle.
 The sky is literally the limit!

 What you need to do if rain is predicted for your wedding day

 It’s better to be prepared for rain than to obsessively check the forecast.
-Be ready for the worst, so you can reveal in the best.
+Be ready for the worst, so you can revel in the best.
 In order to mitigate the impact rain can have on your wedding day, here are some things you should do if rain is predicted on your wedding day.

 1. Download an app like Dark Sky

 Dark Sky gives you incredibly accurate weather predictions, down to the minute.
 I found out about the accuracy and power of a good weather app when photographing this wedding at Brookfield Barn.
 The team at Brookfield Barn was literally counting down the seconds for the storm to hit and had the umbrellas up and over the couple as the first drop began falling to earth.
 An app like this is powerful in shifting events about and tweaking your timeline so that the rain doesn’t even cause any real disruption in your day.

 2. Get a white or clear umbrella